economicstudio/utopian-bot/README.md

 # utopian-bot
-Utopian bot that votes from the spreadsheet.
+Utopian bot that votes from a spreadsheet.

 # Installing

 The Utopian bot was made using Python3.6.
-For a quick and easy way of install it is recommended you install the [Anaconda Distribution](https://www.anaconda.com/what-is-anaconda/).
+For a quick and easy way to install it is recommended you install the [Anaconda Distribution](https://www.anaconda.com/what-is-anaconda/).

 ## Python packages
 Once Python is installed you can install the required packages in your virtual environment like so